rafamedin/yesman/README.md

 ## Contributions
 Contributions to the Yes Man Chatbot project are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This documentation provides an overview of the Yes Man Chatbot project, including its features, installation instructions, usage guidelines, file structure, and licensing information.
-Users can refer to this documentation to understand how to use the chatbot and contribute to its development.

-Let me know if you need further assistance!